linux-cultist/venv-selector.nvim/README.md

 }
 ```

-The only difference compared to the default `cwd` search defined [here](https://github.com/linux-cultist/venv-selector.nvim/blob/regexp/lua/venv-selector/config.lua) is that we use `-I` instead if `-HI`.
-But it can make a big difference in search speed.
+The most important difference compared to the default `cwd` search defined [here](https://github.com/linux-cultist/venv-selector.nvim/blob/regexp/lua/venv-selector/config.lua) is that we dont search hidden files (using `-I` instead if `-HI`).

-If you know that your venvs are in a specific location, you can disable the default `cwd` search and write your own:
+If you know that your venvs are in a specific location, you can also disable the default `cwd` search and write your own:

 ```
 settings = {